 The interior layouts often feature open living areas and family rooms with open-beam ceilings and wood accents throughout.
 The vaulted ceilings in some of these homes can create the illusion of a larger space when space is actually quite limited.
 You’ll find that, while Kuliouou homes aren’t luxurious, they are very nice, feature clean,open designs, and are well taken care of.
 A large number were built in the 1980s, and another grouping of homes in the neighborhood were built in the 1950d and 1960s.
 You can find a few newer homes built as recently as 2007 and older homes dating back to the ‘30s scattered throughout the neighborhood as well.

 No matter when a house was built, the attraction for new residents is the same as it’s been for decades: a lush mountainside locale, beautiful views, and a quiet neighborhood that is conveniently located close to towns, shopping centers, restaurants and other businesses.
 If you’d like to escape to a home with tropical mountain surroundings while staying close to great beaches, a home in Kuliouou may be the perfect fit!

-2 Kuliouou houses were sold August 2017 compared to 1 house sold August 2016.
+1 Kuliouou house was sold October 2017 compared to 1 house sold October 2016.

 4 of the houses have ocean views and 4 have mountain views.